 Many factors can cause duplication of content: pagination, get-parameters, the ability to use both www and non-www site versions, etc.

 If you don`t put rel = “canonical” on pages with the similar content, search engines will not understand which one has priority.
-In this case, SE independently selects only one page that will be indexed or index both, but none of them will get a good ranking.
+In this case, SE independently selects only one page that will be indexed or indexes both, but none of them gets a good ranking.
 Specifying the canonical page prevents such problems.

 Some say that if the crawler skans pages with the same content for a long time, it may not reach important, unique pages of the site and rank it worse.

 The 301st redirect can also solve the duplication problem.
 But the advantage of canonical is that the user can see the non-canonical page and interact with it.
 If redirect is set up, it drives user to the priority page immediately.
 This is not the best solution, for example, for pagination or sorting pages.

 When the filter on the site forms a lot of new pages, it is necessary to indicate the main ones in order not to waste the crawling budget and focus the “attention” of search engines only on the landing pages.